 Ronald McDonald House Charities

-Funding of the Ronald McDonald House Charities (RMHC) of Northeastern Ohio, which supports RMH of Akron, is generated through the coin donation boxes you see at local McDonald’s Restaurants.
+Only five percent of funding for the Ronald McDonald House Charities (RMHC) of Northeastern Ohio, which supports RMH of Akron, is generated through the coin donation boxes you see at local McDonald’s Restaurants.
 RMHC is primarily funded through individual donations, and one way to donate is by collecting pop tabs.
-RMHC collects pop tabs instead of entire aluminum cans because the tabs are easier to store than whole cans, and tabs contain pure high-quality aluminum, unlike cans, consisting of aluminum and other alloys.
+RMHC collects pop tabs instead of entire aluminum cans because the tabs are easier to store than whole cans.
+In addition, tabs contain pure high-quality aluminum, unlike cans, which contain other alloys.

-After tabs are collected, the local RMHC Chapter brings the collection to local recycling centers, where they are weighed to determine their value.
+After tabs are collected, RMHC brings the collection to local recycling centers, where they are weighed to determine their value.
 The recycling center then sends the local RMHC Chapter a check for the total value.

 Firelands’ office facility has served as a regional pop tab collection site for the Ronald McDonald House of Akron since 2009.
 Employees of the cooperative encourage members of the community to drop-off their pop tabs at the office facility, located at One Energy Place, New London, during regular business hours, Monday through Friday, 8 a.m. to 5 p.m.

 “Ronald McDonald House is an amazing place offering support for families with sick children, allowing them to live in a home-like setting while their children heal.
 I’m honored to support such an organization,” says Firelands' General Manager April Bordas.

 If you would like to donate pop tabs to the Ronald McDonald House of Akron, contact us here or call the cooperative office at 1-800-533-8658.
 If you are interested in donating specific items to RMH of Akron, click here for a downloadable copy (PDF) of their Wish List.